EOSIO/eosio-swift/README.md

 ## Library Methods

-This library is an example implementation of `EosioSignatureProviderProtocol`.
+This library is an example implementation of [`EosioSignatureProviderProtocol`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioSignatureProviderProtocol/EosioSignatureProviderProtocol.swift).
 It implements the following methods:

+* `signTransaction(request:completion:)` signs an [`EosioTransaction`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioTransaction/EosioTransaction.swift).
+* `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.

+To initialize the implementation:

 * `init(privateKeys:)` initializes the signature provider with an array of private keys as strings.
-* `signTransaction(request:completion:)` signs an `EosioTransaction`.
-* `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.

 ## Want to help?